-From my experience I think adopting a ketogenic lifestyle will cause temporary blurred vision in some people.
-I noticed that after I went on a LCHF ketogenic way of eating my vision started to get blurry.
+From my experience, I think adopting a ketogenic lifestyle will cause temporary blurred vision in some people.
+I noticed that after I went on an LCHF ketogenic way of eating my vision started to get blurry.
 I wear reading glasses and at times they didn’t seem strong enough.
 There were times I would put them on to read captions on the television.
 I had never done that before.

 Since my glasses are only for reading, I never needed them to view numbers on digital clocks in the house.
 However, I noticed I was having difficulty reading numbers and had to put on my reading glasses to clear things up.
 That was a new and very unwelcome development.
 And my goodness, trying to read the small print on nutrition labels when food shopping was almost impossible.
 I started doubling up on my glasses for in order to read fine print.
-Yes, I looked dorky, but I had to put on 2 pair of glasses to read such things (a woman had to do what a woman had to do).
+Yes, I looked dorky, but I had to put on 2 pairs of glasses to read such things (a woman had to do what a woman had to do).

 As annoying as it was I didn’t panic.
 It made me think of the bouts of blurry vision I would have from time to time prior to keto eating.
 Some days my vision would be blurry and other days as clear as a bell.
 I couldn’t understand why the large fluctuations in vision, but being the analytical type I decided to track what I ate, where I went and whatever else might be influencing the changes in my vision.